tehomic/blog/docs/_posts/2023-11-04-light-of-life.markdown

 This is an amazing support testimony that refers exactly to the role of Jesus as Lord of creation.
 The saints of course know the answer to Isaiah's concern : Jesus is the firstborn from the dead, vindicated and seated at the right hand of the Father, high above every other name that can be named.

 Yet another biblical term that reinforces the notion of a spiritual Day is the concept of morning or dawn.
+There is one special Morning, the spritual Day called Resurrection of the Dead.
+The faith concept of Morning is very important, because it a veritable fountain of hope that supports and sustains all those who are consoled about injustice by imagining a special Morning when true justice will be rendered.

+<bref>Isa 50:4-5 NIV</bref>
+<bref>4</bref> The Sovereign LORD has given me a instructed tongue, to know the word that sustains the weary.
+He wakens me morning by morning, wakens my ear to listen like one being taught. <bref>5</bref> The Sovereign LORD has opened my ears; I have not been rebellious, I have not drawn back.

-There is one special Morning, the spiritual Day called Resurrection of the Dead.
-Although generally Morning explains the purpose of a transition from Night to Day, because it generally means that relative to the previous Day, the new Day will reveal some degree of metamorphosis that defines a new creature version.
+The Word of God reveals that the Morning can be effective here and now, for those who believe correctly.
+The Lord is explaining the purpose of a transition from Night to Day.
+It generally means that relative to the previous Day, the new Day will reveal some degree of change that brings new life.
+However, there is a spiritual technicality that deserves noting.
+The dawn of a new Day is significant because it defines a new creature version, one that is resident and alive.

 All the following verses give a witness that in the Morning, things will change, people and cities will be transformed.
 This is the witness about the morning and the purpose of the Day.
 The Day is a period when life is resident and a creature has opportunity to work.
 The Night is a time of endurance, waiting for dawn to arrive.
 It can also be a time of adversity, because obscurity may be imposed on someone by the Adversary of the saints, making their life and their world darkened.
 In this case, rehersal of life is the only way to avoid moments and periods of unbelief.
 Try to celebrate that any challenge, any adversity is no match for one who is called to rise up and conquer!
 Rehersal is just like an actor preparing to play a stage role, when the light of life dawns.
 Rehersal is clinging on to hope that morning is coming around when anticipated changes happen, changes that resonate with the Light of life.
 Rehersal is about meditating on the God's word.
 As Joshua 1:8 says "Do not let this Word of God depart from your mouth, meditate on it day and night, that you may observe to do all that is written in it.
 Then you will be prosperous and have good success".
 To observe means to perceive and understand by faith.